Title and statement of responsibility area

 Archival description area

-Archibald Murchie (1852-1930) immigrated to Victoria, BC as an adult.
-His brother, Thomas Murchie would go on to found Murchie’s Tea and name his own son Archibald Murchie (1892-1925, and not to be confused with his namesake).
+Archibald Murchie (1853-1930) was born in Scotland and immigrated to Victoria, BC as an adult on the recommendation of his brother John.
+John Murchie established Murchie’s Tea in 1894 and named his own son Archibald Murchie (1892-1925, and not to be confused with his uncle).
 Following his calling to become an evangelist minister for the Spiritualist Church (an off-shoot of the Church of England), he set off into the interior of BC to preach as a missionary.

-Although Murchie had dabbled in photography prior to coming to Canada, his career began in earnest when he arrived in Williams Lake, BC, in 1893.
+Murchie’s photographic career began when he arrived in Williams Lake, BC, in 1893.
 Wherever his missionary calling took him, Murchie brought along his camera.
-Marcus Smith, famed CPR engineer and previous associate of Murchie’s by function of their common membership to the Spiritualist Church, hired Murchie to photograph the creation of a bridge over the Fraser River at Sheep Creek.
-Work on this project was slow enough to afford Murchie to engage in side trips to Quenel, BC, and farther north.
+Marcus Smith, CPR engineer and previous associate of Murchie’s via the Spiritualist Church, hired him to photograph the creation of a bridge over the Fraser River at Sheep Creek.
+Work on this project was slow enough to afford Murchie to engage in side trips to Quesnel, BC, and farther north.
 Here he made a connection with the Reverend A. H. Cameron who suggested he establish a parish in Princeton.
 After this failed, Murchie returned to the Cariboo and set up a photography studio in Ashcroft, BC.

 In 1911 Murchie moved again to the Okanagan Valley and in 1916 at age 64 he married Amy Wood.
 His last attributed photograph was taken in 1918.